20 Areas of improvement examples and how to identify yours

 Contrary to popular belief, leadership isn't just for senior management and executives.
 Every team member should work on their ability to lead and influence others.
 Developing leadership skills can lead to career advancement and success in any organization.

-• Do you set a good example for your coworkers?
+• Do you set an excellent example for your coworkers?

 • Do you show initiative?